Gigaspaces/xap-docs/site/content/xap101adm/moving-into-production-checklist.markdown

 You may deploy a data-grid to provision multiple copies of the same data on any virtual machine.
 It is possible to accidentally place two redundant data copies on the same ESX/ESXi host.
 This is not optimal if a host fails.
 To create a more robust configuration, use VM1-to-VM2 anti-affinity rules to indicate to vSphere that VM1 and VM2 can never be placed on the same host because they hold replicated instances.
 You may use XAP Zones to control each replicated data-grid instances location to provision these on specific GSCs/VMs.

 ## vMotion, DRS Cluster with XAP
-Once you install XAP, place Vmware Distributed Resource Scheduler (DRS) in manual mode to prevent an automatic VMware vSphereÂ® vMotionÂ® migration that can impact XAP response times. vMotion can complement XAP features during scheduled maintenance to help minimize downtime impact due-to hardware and software upgrades.
+Once you install XAP, place Vmware Distributed Resource Scheduler (DRS) in manual mode to prevent an automatic VMware vSphere® vMotion® migration that can impact XAP response times. vMotion can complement XAP features during scheduled maintenance to help minimize downtime impact due-to hardware and software upgrades.
 To speed up vMotion migration process it is recommended to trigger vMotion migrations over a 10GbE network interface.

 Avoid vMotion operations with a VM running the lookup service (LUS) as the latency introduced to this process can cause members of XAP cluster to falsely suspect that other members are unavailable.